ukb-dt/voir/index.md

 Here is why Sapolsky might struggle to recover from the **Vogelstein + Prigogine** marination, and why your "Constraint without Script" is the deadlier argument.

-###1.
-Sapolsky’s Trap: The Clockwork DefenseSapolsky’s mission is moral.
+### 1. Sapolsky’s Trap: The Clockwork Defense

+Sapolsky’s mission is moral.
 He wants to destroy the cruelty of the criminal justice system and the arrogance of the meritocracy.
 To do that, he feels he *needs* hard determinism.

 * **His logic:** If A \rightarrow B \rightarrow C, and you are C, you couldn't have stopped it.
 Therefore, no blame.
 * **The weakness:** This relies on a Laplacian universe where, if we knew the position of every atom, we could predict the future perfectly.
 * **The vulnerability:** Quantum mechanics and chaos theory shatter this.
 If there is *true* randomness at the bottom, the "chain" is broken.
 Critics use this gap to smuggle "Free Will" back in.
 "Aha!
 Electrons are random, therefore I have a soul!"

-###2.
-The "Vogelstein" Maneuver (The Hopkins Hard-Data Check)Bert Vogelstein is dangerous to philosophers because he doesn't do metaphors; he does math.
+### 2. The "Vogelstein" Maneuver (The Hopkins Hard-Data Check)

+Bert Vogelstein is dangerous to philosophers because he doesn't do metaphors; he does math.
 He is the ultimate "Hopkins Type"—clinical, empirical, relentless.

 When Vogelstein published the "Bad Luck" papers (showing that ~66% of cancer mutations are due to random replication errors, not environment or heredity), he wasn't just talking about oncology.
 He was quantifying the **Stochastic Baseline of Biology**.